PaluMacil/misc/pixgame/README.md

 # Pixgame

-This repo is an expiriment for playing with [Pixel](https://github.com/faiface/pixel), a 2D game engine in Go.
+This repo is an experiment for playing with [Pixel](https://github.com/faiface/pixel), a 2D game engine in Go.
 It supports lots of graphic effects, a game loop, font rendering, optimized sprites and more.
+This game has more momentum than some similar ones, though Go is still young in this realm of software.

 If I wind up settling on a genre, graphic style, and storyline, I will probably make a dedicated repo instead of continuing to work on this sub-repo.

 # Compile